 With the day of canyoning in Dalat drawing to a close all we had to do was hike for 20 minutes out of the valley and back to the waiting car to transport us back to town.

 Our stoke levels were at an all-time high and could not wipe the smiles off of our faces.
-Before we knew it we were back in town and Tony, Dragon and the owner of Dalat Passion Tours, Mr Win, all invited us back to their office that evening for drinks.
+Before we knew it we were back in town and Tony, Dragon and the owner of Dalat Adventure Tours, Mr Win, all invited us back to their office that evening for drinks.
 The entertainment was to continue late into the night.

 The amazing guides and attention to detail was excellent.
 The small group sizes ensured we were all taken care of personally.
 Tony, Dragon and Mr Win did everything to ensure our adventure canyoning in Dalat was a top quality expedition.

 Now we have to figure out when we can come back to go canyoning in Dalat, Vietnam again!